UNCLASSIFIED (U)

 (i) (U) Except as specified in paragraph ii below, entries must include the name, photograph, date, and place of birth of the entrant's spouse and all natural children, as well as all legally adopted children and stepchildren, who are unmarried and under the age of 21 as of the date of the initial entry.
 All derivatives must be included even if the entrant is no longer legally married to the child’s parent, and even if the spouse or child does not currently reside with the entrant and/or will not immigrate with such entrant.
 Married children and children 21 years or older cannot qualify for the DV based on the parent's application.
 Entries lacking all the required information may be disqualified at any time before selection, after selection, or during the visa application process.

 (ii) (U) By regulation, entrants are not required to include spouses and children who are already U.S. citizens or LPRs on the entry.
 A failure to include on the entry spouses and children who are in fact U.S. citizens or LPRs does not affect the validity of the entry and does not constitute grounds for visa denial.
-Including these derivatives should also not be considered derogatory.
+Including these derivatives also is not derogatory.

 (iv) Unavailable